Blog /

 Scrum emphasizes collaboration, flexibility, and continuous improvement, enabling teams to adapt to changes quickly and respond to feedback from stakeholders throughout the project.
 The framework relies on specific roles, events, and artifacts to ensure the team stays aligned and productive.

-The core roles in Scrum are the product owner, scrum master, and development team.
+The core roles in Scrum are the product owner, Scrum master, and development team.
 The product owner is responsible for defining and prioritizing the features of the product, ensuring that the team works on the most valuable tasks.

-The scrum master facilitates the process, ensuring the team follows Scrum practices and removes any obstacles that could impede progress.
+The Scrum master facilitates the process, ensuring the team follows Scrum practices and removes any obstacles that could impede progress.
 The development team is responsible for delivering the work in each sprint.
 Together, these roles work collaboratively to ensure the project progresses efficiently.

 Scrum operates in sprints, which typically last two to four weeks.
 Each sprint begins with a sprint planning meeting, where the team selects a set of tasks (user stories) from the product backlog to complete during the sprint.
 The daily stand-up meetings, called daily scrums, help the team stay aligned and address any issues.